ANNUAL REPORT TO THE MEMBERS OF

 PIONEER FEDERAL SAVINGS AND LOAN ASSOCIATION

 Mutual Institutions are not growing in numbers each year, in fact mutual institution numbers are shrinking via mergers, conversion to stock banks, become commercial banks or by outright purchases by commercial banks.
 Mutual savings banks in the United States date back to the early 1800s.
 Originally these institutions were organized to help the working classes because most commercial bankers at the time primarily served retail and commercial business.
 Mutual saving banks provided a safe place where the small saver could deposit money and earn interest.
 Today, mutual institutions continue the tradition of operating for the benefit of their depositors, borrowers, and surrounding communities.
-As most of us are aware Pioneer Federal Savings and Loan Association is the only mutual operating in MT- as well as there are only approximately a dozen operating in the Western United States.
+Presently there are 499 mutual institutions operating in the United States as of year end 2017.

 I will discuss Pioneer Federal’s capital ratios later in the report, but remember these figures as you hear ours.

-As members you should be proud as well as comfortable with the decisions made by your Association over the years which prepared us to survive these unsettled economic and regulatory times as well as prosper going forward.
+As members you should be proud as well as comfortable with the decisions made by your Association over the years which prepared us to survive the unsettled economic and regulatory times as well as prosper going forward.
 We do not know the where the economic world is headed, but we can most certainly count on continued regulatory burden and increasing operational costs throughout the years.

 At the end of 2008 we were coming off a year in which the economies began to show weakness, rates dropped drastically, banks were being shut down by regulators, in all we had gone into the era known as the Great Recession.
 Pioneer Federal had made 233 total loans for $15.6 million in 2008, had $55 million in real estate loans on the books, $3.3 million in consumer loans, deposits in excess of $65 million, capital of $11.8 million and total assets of nearly $78.4 million.

-Pioneer Federal Savings and Loan Association’s capital position remains one of the strongest in MT (remember the average ratios for all mutual institutions and the OCC “well capitalized” figures mentioned on Page 1 of report).
-Our Tier 1 capital ratio as of December 31, 2016 was 16.23% of assets with a capital level of $15,836,000 as well as the total risk based capital ratio was 34.56%.
+Pioneer Federal Savings and Loan Association’s capital position remains one of the strongest in MT (remember the average ratios for all mutual institutions and the OCC “well capitalized” figures mentioned on Page 2 of report).
+Our Tier 1 capital ratio as of December 31, 2017 was 16.80% of assets with a capital level of $16,200,000 as well as the total risk based capital ratio was 36.29%.
 The Association’s strong capital level positions us to handle ongoing market uncertainties both locally and nationally.

-Other numbers from our 2016 operation include the following:
+Other numbers from our 2017 operation include the following:

--the Association’s cost of funds at year end was .33% which is constant with the past couple years.
+-the Association’s cost of funds at year end was .33% which has remained constant with the past couple years.
 Our number is higher than many of our competitors, however it has fallen from 3.13% at year-end 2007 to the present level.
 As a mutual, your association continues to try to reward customers with very competitive deposit rates appropriate with the times.

--the Association closed 172 new loans in 2016 of which 103 loans for over $9.9 million were made in the Dillon office and 69 loans for just over $5.2 million were made in the Deer Lodge office.
-The variation of loans made included: 89 residential real estate loans for $10.6 million; 72 consumer loans for $990,000; 6 non-residential loans for $3.4 million; and 5 commercial non real estate loans for $275,000.
-Since 2010 Pioneer Federal has made over 1,150 loans totaling over $81,400,000.00.
+-the Association closed 140 new loans in 2017, of which 83 loans for $8.6 million were made in the Dillon office and 57 loans for $2.7 million in the Deer Lodge office.
+The 140 new loans included: 66 Residential Real Estate loans for over $8.3 million; 64 Consumer loans for $614,000; 4 non-residential loans for $562,000; 5 commercial non- real estate loans for $1,735,000.
+Since 2010 Pioneer Federal has made over 1,290 loans totaling over $92.8 million.

 -asset quality continues to remain high with limited loan delinquencies and an investment portfolio consisting of highly rated investments.
-At year-end 2016, the Association had no Other Real Estate Owned (OREO) or foreclosed property on our books.
+At year-end 2017, the Association had no Other Real Estate Owned (OREO) or foreclosed property on our books.

 Other highlights included:

--the Deer Lodge office continued their long standing participation in the zero percent interest rate annual Christmas Cash loan program in the community.
+-the Deer Lodge office continued their long-standing participation in the zero percent interest rate annual Christmas Cash loan program in the community.

 Our successes in the compliance and regulatory areas are made possible in no small part to Pioneer Federal’s commitment to strong compliance, internal audit and fiscal reporting programs coupled with an emphasis on continued staff, management and Director training.
-Most all Association personnel and Directors attended one or more training sessions in order to stay on top of the latest industry trends, regulations and services.
+Most all Association personnel and Directors attended one or more training sessions to stay on top of the latest industry trends, regulations and services.

 Pioneer Federal Savings and Loan continued to get the most from our capable staff of 21 representing 19 FTEs.
 Hundreds years of service to Pioneer Federal are represented by our existing staff and Directors.
 As mentioned previously the end of 2017 saw the end of era with long time CEO Tom Welch retiring and the staff will work diligently to continue a strong association that has been so well maintained under Tom’s direction.

 Phillip K Willett